ring-lang/ring/README.md

 * Hybrid Implementation (Compiler+VM)

-* The compiler + The Virtual Machine are 20,000 lines of C code
+* The compiler + The Virtual Machine + Standard functions are less than 25,000 lines of C code

 * The other 500,000 lines of code are related to libraries!